mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Chris: Or be hiding on the wreck of the Beowulf...
 To m : If it was an internal problem like hijackers, he wouldn't have mentioned the turret being hit.
-To m ( E r i k ) : We've still got to investigate.
+Tom ( E r i k ) : We've still got to investigate.
 There could be survivors.
 Morn, get to the turret and power up the guns.
 Kathya, bring us in.
 I'll get my vacc suit on and get ready to board.
 Referee: As you approach the ship, you see the unmistakable scars of laser hits, er, scarring the hull.
 One of the airlocks has been blown open.
-To m ( E r i k ) : Looks like she's been boarded.
+Tom ( E r i k ) : Looks like she's been boarded.
 I'll jump across.
 Don't dock – if there are bad guys still over there, then the last thing we want is them walking on board our ship.
 Claire: Life signs?
 Referee: Faint traces of three.
-Could be three people in low berth freezer-tubes, or three people in hibernation...or three recently- deceased corpses that're still cooling.
+Could be three people in low berth freezer-tubes, or three people in hibernation...or three recently-deceased corpses that're still cooling.
 Tom, you go through the front airlock and push off, drifting for several seconds before bouncing off the hull of the other ship.
 Your magnetic boots catch on, and you can walk over the skin of the ship towards the airlock, gingerly